Platform Masters - Will you be the world's next platform master?

 1 What are platforms?

 Platforms are pieces of solid land suspended above the ground.
 What would the platformer genre (2D and 3D) be without platforms anyway?
 Platform Masters uses platforms, lots of them.
-A typical level may have about 50 to 100 platforms present.
-The largest of supersize levels can approach 500 platforms.
-Up to 1000 total platforms can be present at once.
+A typical level may have about 50 to 150 platforms present, depending on the design.
+The largest of supersize levels can approach 1000 platforms, the maximum possible.

 2 Types of platforms